-This month, the Orionids meteor shower is sadly spoilt the Full Moon’s glare, but under perfect, dark conditions, stargazers might expect up to 20 meteors per hour.
+This month, the Orionids Meteor Shower is welcomed under a new moon and stargazers might expect up to 20 meteors per hour.

-The Orionids meteor shower is generated from Halley’s Comet.
-As of December 2024, the comet will begin its nearly-40 year journey back past the Earth and is due to appear in our skies in June 2061.
+The Orionids Meteor Shower is generated from Halley’s Comet.
+In December 2024, the comet began its nearly 40-year journey back past the Earth and is due to appear in our skies in June 2061.

-Back in the present day, the Orionids meteor shower peaks on the night of the 21st/early morning of the 22nd October 2024, but the shower is active from 2nd October to 7th November.
+Back in the present day, the Orionids Meteor Shower peaks on the night of the 20th/early morning of the 21st October, but the shower is active from 2nd October to 7th November.
 Your best views are under dark skies, after midnight.

 This shower emanates from the constellation Orion, which is visible just about everywhere on Earth.
 For those in northern WA, Orion is higher in the sky and may produce clearer meteors.